dschneiderch/WalzPSIIProcessing/README.md

 You will need to export your .pim files to multiframe .tifs and then drop them in /data/raw_multiframe

-They should be labeled with exactly 2 underscores, 2 descriptors, and a date: e.g. experiment1_20190501_drought.tif
+They should be labeled with exactly 2 dashes, 2 descriptors, and a date: e.g. experiment1-20190501-drought.tif

 To run the pipeline: